platformsh/platformsh-docs/docs/src/development/cli/api-tokens.md

 The CLI is able to auto-detect the current project and environment.

-Set the token as the [top-level](../variables/_index.md#top-level-environment-variables) environment variable `env:PLATFORMSH_CLI_TOKEN` either [through the management console](/administration/web/configure-environment.html#variables) or via the CLI, like so:
+Set the token as the [top-level](../variables/_index.md#top-level-environment-variables) environment variable `env:PLATFORMSH_CLI_TOKEN` either [through the Console](/administration/web/configure-environment.html#variables) or via the CLI, like so:

 ```bash
 platform variable:create -e <BRANCH_NAME> --level environment --name env:PLATFORMSH_CLI_TOKEN --sensitive true --value '<YOUR_API_TOKEN>'